 A list of the courses currently approved as satisfying the requirements for the minor can be obtained from the proram director: Professor John O'Callaghan 574-631-5153 or 574-631-5825.
 If necessary, leave a voicemail with your contact information to set up an appointment.

 The interdisciplinary minor cultivates a basic understanding of the theology and pragmatics of music ministry so that students may be better qualified to engage in this ministry as learned amateurs.
 It is intended to provide preparation for graduate work in neither theology nor music, nor full-time employment in the field of liturgical music ministry.
 Rather, the interdisciplinary minor enhances the experience of those who participate in music ministry in a volunteer capacity.
 The program consists of 15 credit hours of coursework in theology and music plus three credit hours of ensemble, piano, or organ work.

 For more information, see our brochure Liturgical Music Ministry Minor.

 Want more information?
 Fill out our student interest survey and a current major or minor will contact you to answer any questions.

 Director of Undergraduate Studies

-or stop by Professor Reynolds' open office hours for major/minor questions on Tuesdays from 3-5pm in 130 Malloy.
+or stop by Professor Reynolds' open office hours for major/minor questions on Tuesdays and Thursdays from 4-5 in 130 Malloy.

 Follow Prof. Reynolds on Twitter @theologyDUS